6 min read

 ollama run llama3.2:3b

-Single best surprise of 2025 for Windows users: native local LLMs now work as smoothly as macOS.
+The single best surprise of 2025 for Windows users: native local LLMs now run as smoothly as they do on macOS.

 Path 2: WSL2 + Ubuntu (for Linux power users on Windows)

-If you live in Linux tools and just happen to be on a Windows machine, WSL2 is the choice.
-NVIDIA's CUDA driver passes GPU access through to the WSL2 kernel automatically as of 2024.
+If you basically live in Linux tools and just happen to be on a Windows box, WSL2 is the move.
+NVIDIA's CUDA driver passes GPU access straight through to the WSL2 kernel, automatically, as of 2024.

 Install: